-David Finaly is a third generation wrestler with both his granddad and father being wrestlers and his sister was even a referee in the squared circle.
+David Finlay is a third-generation wrestler with both his granddad and father being wrestlers and his sister was even a referee in the squared circle.
 Growing up in Belfast, Northern Ireland, Finlay drank, ate and breathed professional wrestling.

 From the old British wrestling on World of Sport, the 53-year-old went on to wrestle across Europe and Japan before getting his big break with WCW where he became Television champion.

-Fit Finlay stayed with the WCW to the bitter end, but was one of the luck one to get a chance with the WWE, where he started off training the Divas and current WWE Champion CM Punk.
+Fit Finlay stayed with the WCW to the bitter end, but was one of the lucky ones to get a chance with WWE, where he started off training the Divas and current WWE Champion CM Punk.
 It was five years before he stepped foot inside a WWE ring where he held the United States title.

 Growing up in Belfast, Northern Ireland, how did you first get involved in wrestling?

 Both my granddad and father were wrestlers and involved in the industry, so it was always something that I was going to get into and I was gently persuaded into it, but it’s been my passion and it’s all I’ve ever done.